This site is intended for US patients and caregivers.

 Download-ready resources

-When a child is diagnosed with cancer, it feels like a lot of things are coming at you at once.
-Downloading information to read when you’re ready can help when you’re overwhelmed.
+When a person is diagnosed with cancer, it feels like a lot of things are coming at them at once.
+Downloading information to read when they’re ready can help when they’re overwhelmed.

 Family stories

-Watching the stories of people who have walked in your shoes may help you feel less alone as you make your way through your child’s diagnosis, treatment, and post-treatment care.
-Here are some videos from families like yours.
+Watching the stories of people who have walked in your shoes may help you feel less alone as you make your way through your diagnosis, treatment, and post-treatment care.

 Colleen’s story: